Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Introduction

-In this paper, we propose a new perspective for the evidence to network decision, allowing exploration of the most salient input features in the scenario of restricted allocation.
+In this paper, we propose a new perspective for the evidence to network decision, allowing exploration of the fine-grained attributions.
 Fig.~\ref{fig:intro} illustrates the examples that summarize the characteristics of our method.
-The attributions in the input are fully decomposed from the network output with characteristics of i) being limited to a minimal scope, denoting the most correlated parts to the network output, ii) clear localization to the detailed parts of an object, and iii) class discriminativeness with intuitive visualization.
-The main contributions of this study are as follows: \begin{itemize} \item We establish a novel approach for decomposing network predictions using the hedging concept, to preserve the top contributing properties in the scenario of variating evidence scope.
-We define the evidence to decision from the positively overwhelming attributions in the initial contribution maps derived from gradients and activation.
-Moreover, we properly allocate the relevance scores in line with preserving the salient properties while denoting the other features related to the contradictory evidence as windless negative scores. \item We carefully address the unpredictable phenomenon of a DNN when assessing the attributions using region perturbation-based metrics.
-We depict that DNNs are more vulnerable to scattered noise or small attacks over a wide range than perturbations of a cohesive area.
-As an alternative, we propose a most relevant first (MoRF) region insertion, which measures whether an assigned attribution could be utilized as a decision basis for a DNN. \item As additional evaluations, we analyze the results of the pointing game, sanity check with model sensitivity, and outside--inside ratio to assess the quality of the attributions.
-To confirm the efficacy of understanding the models, we examine the performance in two scenarios of model decision (either only accurate or all labels).
-Similar to our assumption, the results demonstrate that our established method has the characteristics of objectness, class specific, and intensive and intuitive descriptions of salient input features. \end{itemize}
+The attributions in the input are fully decomposed from the network output with characteristics of i) being limited to a minimal yet highly relevant scope, denoting the most correlated parts to the network decision, ii) fine-grained localization to the detailed parts of main object, and iii) class-specific visualization and parameterizing the ratio of positive attribution.
+The main contributions of this study are as follows: \begin{itemize} \item We have developed an attribution method to decompose network predictions into significant input features, ensuring a clear and fine-grained visualization of the evidence behind decisions.
+We define the evidence leading to a decision based on the overwhelmingly positive attributions in the initial contribution maps derived from gradients and activation.
+Moreover, we properly allocate the relevance scores in line with preserving the salient properties, while denoting features related to contradictory evidence as negative scores.
+This approach achieves a balance between positive and negative attributions during propagation, leading to sophisticated and fine-grained upsampling of evidence. \item As additional evaluations, we analyze the results of the pointing game (including GridPG), sanity check with model sensitivity, and outside–inside ratio to assess the quality of the attributions.
+To confirm the efficacy of understanding the models, we examine the performance in two scenarios (either only accurate or all labels).
+Consistent with our assumptions, the results demonstrate that our method possesses characteristics of objectness, class specificity, and provides clear descriptions of key input features. \item We carefully report the unpredictable phenomenon of a DNN when assessing the attributions using perturbation-based evaluation metrics.
+Based on the fact that DNNs are vulnerable to widely dispersed noise and rapid inter-pixel variation, we introduce cases that inadvertently occur during perturbation-based evaluations.
+We confirm that assessments through region insertion with Gaussian filter are rather stable and discuss the necessity for additional research on attribution evaluation metrics. \end{itemize}